Forensic Odontology Course

 The specialization in Forensic Odontology is designed to provide practicing health professionals and all the professionals related with skills and experience in the field of forensic odontology.
-A forensic odontology qualification allows dentists to perform forensic examinations as required by law enforcement agencies, courts, or medical examiners (coroner).
+A forensic odontology qualification allows dentists to perform forensic examinations as required by law enforcement agencies, courts, or criminal policies.
 The specialization offers an emphasis on practical aspects of forensic odontology and an in-depth understanding of the correct professional handling, examination, interpretation, and presentation of dental and oral evidence which may come before the legal authorities.
-Forensic Odontologists provide an important service to the community in both civil and criminal jurisdictions.
+Forensic Odontologists provide an important service to the community in civil, criminal, labor and deontological jurisdictions.
 Before applying, prospective students should consider that the nature of the concepts and casework required are often confronting and may be distressing to some people.

 This specialization is designed for practicing dentists who wish to gain experience in the professional field of forensic odontology, and for all professionals who are somehow related to the different areas of intervention of forensic odontology.
 They are professionals in the field of law, medicine, nursing, oral hygiene, and other areas that intervene in an interdisciplinary way.
 This specialization in the field of forensic odontology designed with a specified component for those professionals, will provide a technical-scientific training that allows them, within each professional area, to perform more appropriately in the field of forensic odontology.